 Substitute parts are not discussed in this production build note.
-Substitute buildings are discussed in specific topic chapter posts.
+Substitute buildings and decision data are discussed in specific topic chapter posts.
 The parts listing for the production build is in https://nocomputerbutphone.blogspot.com/2017/12/converged-drone-developers-platform.html .
 The prototype parts are only mentioned in the text of this page; no table or a spreadsheet for that.
 Here below is the listing of tools to build it.

 Motor Setup